ben145/HotelMotelHolidayInn/README.md

 First Sprint goal:
 Create a navigable interface that shows rooms available and commands to select/manipulate them.
 Should also include a mockup of what requests are available.

+DevTeam Sprint goal #1:
+Develop the frame for the hotel based on first sprint backlog